 - Adhesion properties on surfaces of different materials

-- Degree of hardness after complete completion of the transformation
+- Degree of hardness after thorough completion of the transformation

 We would like to show you which aspects you should pay attention to when buying epoxy resin in order to have exactly the right material at hand for your intended project.

-Basically, epoxy resin is very versatile and can be used for different types of art and craft projects.
-The following examples are only an excerpt from the multitude of possible applications:
+Essentially, epoxy resin is very versatile and can be used for different types of art and craft projects.
+The following examples are only a small sample from the multitude of possible applications:

 - Soil sealing in living spaces